Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Abstract

 \section{Abstract}

 A key challenge in translating Visual Place Recognition (VPR) from the lab to long-term deployment is ensuring a priori that a system can meet user-specified performance requirements across different parts of an environment, rather than just on average globally.
-A critical mechanism for controlling local VPR performance is the density of the reference mapping database, yet this factor is largely neglected in existing work, where benchmark datasets with fixed, engineering-driven (sensors, storage, GPS frequency) sampling densities are typically used.
-In this paper, we propose a dynamic VPR mapping approach that uses pairs of reference traverses from the target environment to automatically select an appropriate map density to satisfy two user-defined requirements: (1) a target Local Recall@1 level, and (2) the proportion of the operational environment over which this requirement must be met or exceeded, which we term the Recall Achievement Rate (RAR).
-Our approach is based on the hypothesis that match patterns between multiple reference traverses, evaluated across different map densities, can be modelled to predict the density required to meet these performance targets on unseen deployment data.
-Through extensive experiments across multiple VPR methods and the Nordland and Oxford RobotCar benchmarks, we show that our system consistently achieves or exceeds the specified local recall level over at least the user-specified proportion of the environment.
-Comparisons with alternative baselines demonstrate that our approach reliably selects the correct operating point in map density, avoiding unnecessary over-densification.
-Finally, ablation studies and analysis evaluate sensitivity to reference map choice and local space definitions, and reveal that conventional global Recall@1 is a poor predictor of the often more operationally meaningful RAR metric.
+One critical mechanism for controlling this local performance is the density of the reference mapping database, yet this factor is largely neglected in existing work, where fixed, engineering-driven sampling densities based on sensors, storage, or GPS frequency are typically used.
+In this paper, we propose a VPR mapping approach that uses two reference traverses from the operating environment to automatically select an appropriate map density satisfying two user-defined requirements: (1) a target Local Recall@1 level, and (2) the proportion of the operational environment over which it must be met or exceeded, which we term the Recall Achievement Rate (RAR).
+Our approach uses spatial consistency and coherence features from reference-to-reference matches at multiple map densities to estimate the density needed to meet these targets on unseen deployment data.
+Through experiments across two VPR methods and the Nordland and Oxford RobotCar benchmarks, we show that our system consistently meets or exceeds the target Local Recall@1 over at least the user-specified proportion of the environment.
+Comparisons with alternative baselines show that it reliably selects an appropriate operating point in map density, avoiding unnecessarily dense maps.
+Finally, ablations evaluate sensitivity to reference traversal choice and segment length, and our analysis reveals that conventional global Recall@1 is a poor predictor of the often more operationally meaningful RAR metric.